-- Critical, analytical, high quality education and long tradition of well-reviewed tourism research (connections).
+- Only top rated tourism master's in the Netherlands according to Keuzegids Universiteiten.
+Critical, analytical, high quality education and long tradition of well-reviewed tourism research (connections).
 Most other programmes are quite recent.

 - Excellent preparation for career in research, but also thorough orientation on and connection with the industry, policy making, consultancy and education.

 - International/multicultural classroom: learn from experiences and examples all over the world.

 - Two year master's: more courses to deepen disciplinary knowledge, preparation for job market (internship, academic master's cluster), time for in depth thesis research, room to follow additional courses to profile yourself.